Howard Stern: 1985–1993: WXRK, early television and video projects

-Stern's rise as a popular radio and television figure in 1992 led to the first instance of his self-proclaimed title "King of All Media".
-This was initially a tongue-in-cheek jab at Michael Jackson, who had been dubbed "King of Pop".
-In October 1992, Stern became the first to have the number one morning radio show in the New York and Los Angeles markets simultaneously.
-In the same month, Stern released Butt Bongo Fiesta, a home video containing the highlight feature of "butt bongoing", an act Stern described as "frenetic spanking in time to a rock record playing in the background".
-The video was a commercial success; approximately 260,000 copies were sold for a gross of over $10 million.
-In November 1992, Stern returned to Saturday night television as the host of The Howard Stern "Interview", a weekly one-on-one celebrity interview series on the E! network which ended in 1993.
-Stern appeared at the 1992 MTV Video Music Awards as Fartman, a fictional superhero originating from the humor magazine National Lampoon.
-Presenting an award with Luke Perry, Stern appeared on stage in the Fartman costume with his buttocks exposed.
-According to the trademark Stern filed for the character in October 1992, he first used Fartman at WWDC in July 1981.
-Development for The Adventures of Fartman, a feature film based around the character, began in late 1992 with Stern reaching a verbal agreement with New Line Cinema to release it.
-Screenwriter J. F. Lawton was hired to prepare an outline to a script and to direct the film with producer David Permut, and it received a budget of $8–11 million.
-Lawton described the film as "a real comedy with a beginning, middle and an end with a strong story".
-In 1993, the project was abandoned due to disagreements between Stern and New Line regarding the film's content, rating, and merchandising rights.
+Stern's rise in radio and television in 1992 led to his first use of the self-proclaimed title "King of All Media," initially as a tongue-in-cheek jab at Michael Jackson, known as the "King of Pop."
+In October 1992, Stern became the first to host the number one morning radio show in both the New York and Los Angeles markets simultaneously.

+That same month, he released Butt Bongo Fiesta, a home video featuring "butt bongoing," which he described as rhythmic spanking set to music; it proved a commercial success, selling about 260,000 copies and grossing over $10 million.
+In November 1992, Stern returned to Saturday night television with The Howard Stern "Interview", a weekly celebrity interview series on the E! network that ended in 1993.

+Stern also appeared at the 1992 MTV Video Music Awards as Fartman, a fictional superhero originating from National Lampoon.
+While presenting with Luke Perry, he took the stage in costume with his buttocks exposed.
+According to a trademark filing from October 1992, Stern first used the character while at WWDC in July 1981.

+Development began in late 1992 on The Adventures of Fartman, a feature film based on the character, with a verbal agreement in place with New Line Cinema.
+Screenwriter J. F. Lawton was hired to draft the script and direct, alongside producer David Permut, with a projected budget of $8–11 million.
+Lawton described the film as "a real comedy with a beginning, middle and an end with a strong story."
+The project was ultimately abandoned in 1993 due to disagreements over content, rating, and merchandising rights.